ZiqiLi28/Chart/README.md

 • Forecasting prospects can be implemented based on the information entered into the application.
 For example, electricity consumption and based on that, predicting monthly consumption

-• The application can study, for example, the correlation of diAerent data and present information to the user
+• The application can study, for example, the correlation of different data and present information to the user

 • Data collection and analysis for application maintenance/operation.
 For example, response times, time spent by the user in the application, number of new users on a daily, weekly, monthly basis, etc